Chanel ready-to-wear collection: Chanel Ready-to-Wear Fall 2015 Runway Show

 The Chanel Ready-to-Wear Fall 2015 Runway Show was presented on March 10, 2015 at the Grand Palais in Paris.
 Titled the "French Collection," this season the Grand Palais was transformed into Brasserie Gabrielle, a Left Bank cafe, with polished wood, leather, brass, and an oval bar.
 Ensembles focused on layering separates: blouses, cardigans, sweater gowns, oversized anoraks, leather joggers, lace leggings, pencil skirts, tweed suits, cap-toe slingbacks, origami quilted puff coats, and sheer cocktail dresses.
 The production included waiters and baristas serving coffee and croissants.
 During the presentation, models entered through a revolving door before sitting in the banquettes.

 Cara Delevingne opened and closed the runway show, which featured 98 looks.
 Mica Arganaraz, Kendall Jenner, Joan Smalls, Grace Mahary, Sasha Luss, Taylor Hill, and Lily Donaldson were amongst the models who also walked the show.
-Stella Tennant, Florence Welch, Inès de la Fressange, Carmen Kass, Patrick Demarchelier, Alma Jodorowsky, and Marie-Ange Casta attended the show.

 Style.com described the runway show as Lagerfeld's love letter to Paris, "This was for the attitude, for the femininity, for the spirit of Chanel, for a kind of renewed sexiness from another age, to make it more modern," the designer explained to Tim Blanks post-show.

 "The message of Chanel that evolved in something bigger, more futuristic, which I thought was interesting," noted Caroline de Maigret.
 "What I'm always amazed in Karl's work for Chanel is the relationship he has with France.
 Last time we had the demonstration in the streets that belonged to us.
 Now we have the French brasserie, and it moves me in a way.
 It's like my cultural roots that come out."

 "The whole brasserie side was lovely because it is like being at my corner cafe and the feeling of being very French...
 And there were loads of tweeds and silhouettes that reminded me of France, reminded me of the 1960s in France and this whole culture of cafes at the time." said Lou Doillon.

 "I'm a stranger so I have a distorted view on French life, because you know I'm a little tired also of people saying 'Oh France isn't good anymore.'
 Even the French, the famous French-bashing—so I wanted to show that are few things are not that bad and typically French, and they should enjoy what they have," Lagerfeld added.
 "The minute I finish one, I have to think about the next one, eh?
 That's why so many designers think the speed is too big and I don't think so.
 It's a nonstop dialogue, and if you are not ready to have a nonstop dialogue with fashion, you should do another job."